lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Performs arithmetic subtraction on elements of arrays or vectors.
+Performs arithmetic subtraction on elements of arrays, vectors, or static arrays.

 If any of the involved arrays/vectors are null, undefined behavior occurs.

-The first two source registers must be arrays or vectors of the types allowed in ari.sub_, and must have the same element type.
+The first two source registers must be arrays, vectors, or static arrays of the types allowed in ari.sub_, and must have the same element type.

 If the first source register is an array or vector of a pointer type, the third source register must either be of type ``uint`` or an array or vector